EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 forgot to escape an OFFSET at the end of the query, your program could simply look for any variations of the query that ended in something other than OFFSET \d$.
-If the unescaped value was in the middle of the query, I find that a simple but reliable test is to look for whitespace or a '*' character.
-This assumes that whitespace or '*' would not normally appear for that value, but as long as it's not common, it should still work.
-(The '*' is needed because one can use SQL comments as a means of whitespace, for example **SELECT/**/*/*foo*/FROM/**/pg_tables**).
+If the unescaped value was in the middle of the query, I find that a simple but reliable test is to look for whitespace or a ‘*’ character.
+This assumes that whitespace or ‘*’ would not normally appear for that value, but as long as it’s not common, it should still work.
+(The ‘*’ is needed because one can use SQL comments as a means of whitespace, for example **SELECT/**/*/*foo*/FROM/**/pg_tables**).
-Your script should ignore any queries in which the value has no whitespace or '*' character, and focus on the ones that do.
+Your script should ignore any queries in which the value has no whitespace or ‘*’ character, and focus on the ones that do.
 Then normalize the queries (for example collapse ones that differ only by the OFFSET value), and generate a report.
-Of course, the exact method to differentiate between "good" and "bad" queries will vary.
+Of course, the exact method to differentiate between “good” and “bad” queries will vary.
 Find your best Perl hacker and set them on it.

 I should point out that a script is almost always necessary, for three reasons.